Pynsights — Advanced Python Interactive Guide

 HOW IT WORKS

 2. 2For built-in sequences, slicing creates a new container and copies references (or values for flat types) for the selected range.
-List slicing allocates proportional to the slice length.
+List slicing allocates proportional to the slice length because the slice is always a new object.

 WHEN TO USE IT